chakravala/ForceImport.jl/README.md

 @force using Module
 ```

-If you are using this package, then the force is strong in you and the Module!
+If you are using this package, then the `@force` is strong in you and the Module!

 ## Example